 Alderson in Monroe County, West Virginia — The American South (Appalachia)

 Location.
-37° 43.46′ N, 80° 38.581′ W. Marker is in Alderson, West Virginia, in Monroe County.
-Marker can be reached from the intersection of South Monroe Street and Railroad Avenue (West Virginia Route 3).
+37° 43.49′ N, 80° 39.031′ W. Marker is in Alderson, West Virginia, in Monroe County.
+Marker is at the intersection of Railroad Ave (West Virginia Route 3) and Greenbrier River Bridge (West Virginia Route 3), on the left when traveling west on Railroad Ave.
+The marker is located at the south end of Greenbrier River Bridge.
 Touch for map.
-The marker is located on the south end of the Alderson Memorial Bridge.
 Marker is in this post office area: Alderson WV 24910, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Alderson's Ferry (a few steps from this marker); Alderson (about 600 feet away, measured in a direct line); Alderson Baptist Academy and Junior College (approx. 0.3 miles away); Reformatory for Women Greenbrier County / Summers County (approx. 1.3 miles away); Fort Greenbrier (approx. 6.9 miles away); Unknown Soldiers/ Gen. Lewis' Trace (approx. 7.7 miles away); Big Bend Tunnel (approx. 8.6 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Alderson's Ferry (approx. 0.4 miles away); Greenbrier County / Monroe County (approx. 0.4 miles Alderson (approx. 0.4 miles away); Alderson Memorial Bridge History (approx. 0.4 miles away); Alderson Lion (approx. half a mile away); Alderson Baptist Academy and Junior College (approx. 0.6 miles away); Greenbrier County / Summers County (approx. 0.9 miles away); Fort Greenbrier (approx. 6.7 miles away).
 Touch for a list and map of all markers in Alderson.